leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

  * When an external system inherently limits the types of data that may be provided, and extra flexibility is not desired
  * When additional properties of a type are required over and above the implementation of some operations

+Type classes are useful in many of the same situations as interfaces in Java or C#, while a universe à la Tarski can be useful in cases where a sealed class might be used, but where an ordinary inductive datatype is not usable.

 ## A Universe of Finite Types

+Restricting the types that can be used with an API to a predetermined collection can enable operations that would be impossible for an open-ended API.
-For example, comparing functions for equality is generally not possible.
+For example, functions can't normally be compared for equality.
 Functions should be considered equal when they map the same inputs to the same outputs.
-However, checking this could take infinite amounts of time, because comparing two functions with type `Nat → Bool` would require checking the `Bool` returned for each and every `Nat`.
+Checking this could take infinite amounts of time, because comparing two functions with type `Nat → Bool` would require checking that the functions returned the same `Bool` for each and every `Nat`.

 In other words, a function from an infinite type is itself infinite.
 Functions can be viewed as tables, and a function whose argument type is infinite requires infinitely many rows to represent each case.